cristi2019255/MasterThesis2023/README_project.md

 ## For deveolpers

 1. each time doing a push to the repository run `autopep8 . --recursive --in-place` to automatically format the code

+## Notes

+1. In order to have reproducible results on each iteration please indicate kernel_initializer in your classifier layers This is necessary because refitting classifier is fitting the classifier from scratch, it is creating a new classifier with the exact same architecture.